Negative campaigning: Risks and consequences

 Research published in the Journal of Advertising found that negative political advertising makes the body want to turn away physically, but the mind remembers negative messages.
 The findings are based on research conducted by James Angelini, professor of communication at the University of Delaware, in collaboration with Samuel Bradley, assistant professor of advertising at Texas Tech University, and Sungkyoung Lee of Indiana University, which used ads that aired during the 2000 presidential election.
 During the study, the researchers placed electrodes under the eyes of willing participants and showed them a series of 30-second ads from both the George W. Bush and Al Gore campaigns.
 The electrodes picked up on the "startle response," the automatic eye movement typically seen in response to snakes, spiders and other threats.
 Compared to positive or neutral messages, negative advertising prompted greater reflex reactions and a desire to move away.

-What causes negativity
+Causes

 Studies have shown a variety of different negativity's predictors.
-Some of the negativity's drivers stated are: The attacker's personality traits (Big Five, Dark Triad, Populism), the Media environment, and Election-related factors (competitiveness, a candidate's rank in polls, type of election, party system).
+Some of the negativity's drivers stated are: The attacker's personality traits (Big Five, Dark Triad, Populism), the media environment, and election-related factors (competitiveness, a candidate's rank in polls, type of election, party system).

 Notable examples

 United States

 In United States politics, negative campaigning has been called "as American as Mississippi mud" and "as American as apple pie".
 Some research suggests negative campaigning is the norm in all political venues, mitigated only by the dynamics of a particular contest.
-G. Gordon Liddy played a major role in developing these tactics during the Nixon campaign playing an important advisory of rules that led to the campaign of 1972.
-James Carville, campaign manager of Bill Clinton's 1992 election, is also a major proponent of negative tactics.
 Lee Atwater, best known for being an advisor to presidents Ronald Reagan and George H. W. Bush, also pioneered many negative campaign techniques seen in political campaigns today.